 Following cleaning and editing, a detailed codebook including frequencies was created for both the weighted and unweighted data.
 The codebooks define all variables in the dataset, provide the question text, list the allowable codes, and explain the inclusion criteria for each item.
-All versions of the both the English and Spanish instruments were annotated with variable names and allowable codes to support the usability of the delivery data.
+The English and both versions of the Spanish instruments were annotated with variable names and allowable codes to support the usability of the delivery data.